websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-jboss-eap.md

 ## Deploying DXP

-1. To trigger deployment of the `ROOT.war` file, create an empty file named `ROOT.war.dodeploy` in the `$JBOSS_HOME/standalone/deployments/` folder.
-On startup, JBoss detects this file and deploys it as a web application.
+1. To trigger deployment `ROOT.war`, create an empty file named `ROOT.war.dodeploy` in the `$JBOSS_HOME/standalone/deployments/` folder.
-1. Start the JBoss application server by navigating to `$JBOSS_HOME/bin` and running `standalone.sh` or `standalone.bat`.
+1. Start the JBoss application server by navigating to `$JBOSS_HOME/bin` and running `standalone.sh`.
+JBoss detects the `ROOT.war.dodeploy` file and deploys the web application matching the file prefix (i.e., `ROOT.war`).

 After deploying DXP, you may see excessive warnings and log messages such as the ones below, involving `PhaseOptimizer`.
 These are benign and can be ignored.
 You can turn off these messages by adjusting the app server's logging level or log filters.